• Skip to primary navigation

 • Cover and cook on low for about 2 hours.
 Stir once during cooking.
 Serve warm.

-Bean chili with ground meat and kidney beans in a white bowl, healthy comfort food on a marble surface.
+Slow-cooker cowboy beans in a white bowl on a marble surface.

 Nutrition Info: